Modules¶

 Viewing Documentation¶

-Module documentation can be viewed with the info
+Module documentation can be viewed with the info command.
+When within

 a module context, the module name is inferred from the current context